 What was meant to help an individual recover from their opiate addiction has turned into dependence upon Subutex since the medication was abused.
 But, there is hope.
 There are many treatments available today to help individuals struggling from Subutex abuse.
 Some common ways to help individuals battling Subutex abuse include: intensive inpatient treatment, individual therapy, group counseling, partial hospitalization, and even attending groups such as Narcotics Anonymous.

 You do not have to suffer from a Subutex addiction alone.
 Our compassionate staff will help you find the right treatment that fits your needs.
-Reach out to us today at Addiction Campuses and get your life back on track.
+Reach out to us today at Vertava Health and get your life back on track.
 Contact us today.